Transfer of Credit

 - Courses which are a part of a department or program of study not offered by Harper College may be acceptable as elective credit.

 - Evaluation of credentials from a foreign country may be requested by contacting the

-course to course evaluations are evaluated; general evaluations are not given credit
+evaluations are evaluated; general evaluations are not given credit at Harper College.

-at Harper College.
-The Office of the Registrar at Harper College will use the course-to-course
+The Office of the Registrar at Harper College will use the course-to-course evaluation

 1. Harper College does not accept foreign coursework for English or speech courses.

 2. The college does not transfer in course-to-course foreign coursework for courses that are under 2.5 semester hours.